 You are an artist, and the Unit is your canvas.
 Singlespeed singletrack machine?
 Yep.
 Loaded up for a quick overnight or an extended bikepacking trip?
 Yep.
 Add whatever drivetrain you like?
 Yep.
 Reynolds 520 chromoly gives that unmistakable smooth ride, and the simplicity of a single speed drivetrain keeps your options open.
 WTB Scraper i40 rims wrapped in 27.5 x 2.8-inch Ranger tires ensure flawless tubeless compatibility along with low rolling resistance and confidence-inspiring traction, and Tektro hydraulic disc brakes keep the reins tight for control under load and on dicey singletrack.
 Five sets of bottle cage mounts and rear rack mounts give you plenty of options for accessorizing your ride, because Kona wants you to do things your way — and there's nothing cooler than that.

-Urban riding doesn't have to be about getting from Point A to Point B. The seasoned commuter knows that an efficient drivetrain, hydraulic disc brakes, fenders and a kickstand are essential.
-Running on pavement-gripping, surefooted WTB 650b x 47mm Horizon tires, weatherproofed by fenders, and powered by a SRAM 1x11 drivetrain, the Dr. Dew has everything a seasoned, knowledgeable rider could want in a bike.
-Recommended rack: Axiom Streamliner Disc DLX ($45).
+Urban riding isn’t about simply getting from point A to point B. The truly seasoned know that an efficient drivetrain, fenders, and hydraulic disc brakes are the ticket to efficiency and speed.
+Running on 650b wheels, weatherproofed by fenders, and powered by a SRAM NX 1x11 drivetrain, the Dr Dew has everything a seasoned, knowledgeable rider could want in a bike.

 Kona’s Cinder Cone has long worn the badge of a performance-oriented, get-on-and-go hardtail, evolving year after year to stay on the cutting edge of technology.
 Its latest incarnation is built around a Superlight 7046 aluminum frame that delivers explosive response, great handling, and incredibly low weight.
 A RockShox fork eats up chunky trails to keep you on track, while the quick handling 27.5-inch Maxxis rubber ensures you can carve whatever line you care to dream up.
 SRAM gets your wheels rolling with their sweet-shifting NX 1x11-speed drivetrain, and Shimano’s hydraulic disc brakes give you fingertip modulation to reverse the speed needle just in time to nail that switchback.
 To maximize your smile factor, Kona’s cockpit parts look good and feel even better, keeping the weight down and the control firmly in your hands.
 Like to get a little rowdier than cross-country sometimes?
 Kona does, too, so they gave the Cinder Cone internal dropper post routing, just for fellow rock gardeners like you.